HOW TODAY’S URBAN PLANNING CAN DIVIDE A CITY

-Overall, as Figure 2 shows, 56% of all residential dwelling units in Alexandria are privately owned; 43% are commercially owned rentals; and 1% are city-owned units.
+Overall, as Table 1 shows, 56% of all residential dwelling units in Alexandria are privately owned; 43% are commercially owned rentals; and 1% are city-owned units.
 Because the West End has several thousand more housing units than the East End (4,221 to be exact), the fact that 55% of all housing units in the West End are commercially owned rental units does not mean that the West End has significantly fewer privately owned residential dwelling units than the East End, however.
 Indeed, 42% of all privately owned residential dwelling units in the city are located in the West End.
-Figure 2 also shows that the types of privately owned residential dwelling units located in the two ends of Alexandria differ considerably.
+Table 1 also shows that the types of privately owned residential dwelling units located in the two ends of Alexandria differ considerably.
 This is a direct product of the different times in which the housing units in the two ends of Alexandria were built.

 In the decades prior to the 1960s, city governments throughout the country, including Alexandria, had internal staff and contractors who used city tax dollars to plan, as well as construct and maintain the city’s major infrastructure—streets, water lines, sewer systems, etc. This infrastructure provided the “street grid” that framed the individual pieces of land (i.e., lots) that private sector parties could purchase and build residential units on, assuming that the land was appropriately zoned.
 This method of operating resulted in all services from firefighting to street cleaning being provided to city residents by City Hall.
-Figure 2 shows that, because of the vintage of the housing units in the East End of Alexandria, 12,982 (55%) of all privately owned residential dwelling units in the East End today are individually owned and receive all their services from City Hall, all the costs of which are paid for with city tax dollars.
+Table 1 shows that, because of the vintage of the housing units in the East End of Alexandria, 12,982 (55%) of all privately owned residential dwelling units in the East End today are individually owned and receive all their services from City Hall, all the costs of which are paid for with city tax dollars.

 By the 1960s, Alexandria had zoned all the land acquired in the 1952 annexation of the West End, giving the vast majority of the land in this half of the city residential zoning.
 Because of the fiscal constraints under which the city was operating in the 1960s, however, it was not possible for the city to put in the “street grid” and accompanying infrastructure (sewer pipes, water lines, etc.) necessary to support the construction of housing units in the new part of the city in a timely manner.
 As a consequence, the owners (or their designated developers) of much of the residentially zoned land in the West End negotiated deals with City Hall under which the owners or developers would pay for and build the infrastructure on their own plots of land in exchange for an increase in the number of residential dwelling units that they could build on that land.
 These deals between City Hall and landowners and developers introduced Alexandria to the privatization of city services through common interest developments (CIDs).
 This new type of development expanded enormously in the city in the 1970s and has been virtually the only type of development used in Alexandria to build privately owned residential dwelling units ever since.

 Because of its proximity to Washington, DC, and the abundance of nearby federal jobs, Alexandria has, since World War II, become home to an increasing cadre of well-educated professionals who work for or with the federal government.
 Many of these professionals were part of single-person or two-person households who began their residence in Alexandria in one of the many rental units in the West End.
 By the 1970’s, single women, especially young professional ones, and childless couples, were more frequently heading small households in Alexandria, and these nontraditional potential homebuyers were demanding more affordable, apartment-like “homes” to purchase.
 This demand fueled the explosion of condominiums—a type of CID—in the West End (and nearby communities).
-Because condominiums were a very different and quite complex type of homeownership, Virginia enacted the Condominium Act in 1974 to ensure that all critical issues involving the rights and responsibilities of condominium unit owners, mortgage lenders, and other involved parties were firmly established and comprehensively addressed.2
+Because condominiums were a very different and quite complex type of homeownership, Virginia enacted the Condominium Act in 1974 to ensure that all critical issues involving the rights and responsibilities of condominium unit owners, mortgage lenders, and other involved parties were firmly established and comprehensively addressed.

 Who Pays for Services in the Two “Cities”?

 Since owners of housing units in CIDs pay the same taxes that owners of housing units not in CIDs pay, the owners of units in CIDs are, via their taxes, paying part of the costs of the nonessential services provided to the owners of units that are not in CIDs.
 In marked contrast, none of the owners of privately owned residential dwelling units that are not in CIDs are paying any of the costs of the nonessential services provided to the owners of any of the privately owned residential dwelling units that are in CIDs.
 In short, the “local” government serving the day-to-day needs of the majority of privately owned residential dwelling units in the East End of Alexandria is City Hall.
-In stark contrast, the “local” government serving the day-to-day needs of the majority of privately owned residential dwelling units in the West End of the city is one of 20 HOAs11 or 50 condominium associations.12 Put another way, the “local” government for the majority of the privately owned residential dwelling units in the East End is a public entity chartered by the State of Virginia, while the “local” governments for the majority of the privately owned residential dwelling units in the West End are private entities created by city officials and the owners and developers of much of the land in the city.
+In stark contrast, the “local” government serving the day-to-day needs of the majority of privately owned residential dwelling units in the West End of the city is one of 20 HOAs or 50 condominium associations.
+Put another way, the “local” government for the majority of the privately owned residential dwelling units in the East End is a public entity chartered by the State of Virginia, while the “local” governments for the majority of the privately owned residential dwelling units in the West End are private entities created by city officials and the owners and developers of much of the land in the city.
 This latter approach to development has allowed Alexandria to expand its tax base without having to spend many tax dollars to do so.